Ultimate Arctic Norway Tour

 Sorrisniva is located about 20 km from Alta.
 In idyllic surroundings on the banks of the Alta River.
 The company is run by two brothers, Hans Ulrik and Tor Kjetil.
 They were born on the shores of the Alta River, surrounded by dense fir forest.
 Their father founded the company in 1989, and when his health failed they left their jobs to run the business.

-With the Igloo hotel the demand for bigger and better facilities came along, and since 2004 the guests can enjoy a cozy fireplace, sauna, outdoor Jacuzzi and fabulous meals in the service building next door to the Igloo hotel.
+With the Igloo hotel the demand for bigger and better facilities came along.
+Since 2004 the guests can enjoy a cozy fireplace, sauna, outdoor Jacuzzi and fabulous meals in the service building next door to the Igloo hotel.

 Most Northern Igloo Hotel